Everett McCorvey, Artistic Director

 Vincent Rufino, College of Saint Elizabeth, Convent Station, NJ, Music Faculty; West Morris H.S.
 Director of Choral Music, Retired

-Kathryn E. Schneider, The City Bar Chorus, NY, Music Director and Conductor
+Kathryn E. Schneider, New York City Bar Chorus, NY, Music Director and Conductor

 Michael Spierman, The Bronx Opera Company, NYC, Artistic Director, Orchestra of the Bronx, Music Director